 Detailed steps to follow

-To apply for an openSUSE membership, head over to Connect and follow those steps:
+To apply for an openSUSE membership, head over to code.o.o and follow these steps:

 - login :-)

-- request to join the openSUSE members group (click the "Request membership" button)
+- The request to join the openSUSE members group by submitting "Create Issue" button)

 Examples of contributions